londogard/londogard/quarto_blog/posts/2022-11-30-why-polars.md

 title: "Polars - A Refreshingly Great DataFrame Library"
 description: "Polars is a DataFrame library written from ground-up to not only have a sensible API but also very efficient operations using multiple cores and clever optimizations such as predicate pushdown & much more!"
 categories: [data-engineering, pipeline, data]
-authors: [hlondogard]
 date: "2022-11-30"
 no_comments: false
 ---

-While working at AFRY we've noted that in performance intensive application that isn't really *Big Data* ends up being slow when using [`pandas`](<https://pandas.pydata.org/>).
+While working at AFRY we've noted that in performance intensive application that isn't really *Big Data* ends up being slow when using [`pandas`](https://pandas.pydata.org/).

 Coming from languages such as *Scala, Kotlin *& *golang* we knew there had to be more to it.
 There was a lot of performance to be squeezed! 🏎️

 <!--truncate-->

 Cherry on the top?
 The `pandas` API is a constant source of confusion and thereby not very satisfying.
 I end up having to read/search the documentation more times than I care to admit.
 All in all a cleaner and more efficient tool was needed to handle our data & model training pipelines.

-One day I stumbled upon [`polars`](<https://github.com/pola-rs/polars>) \- an *blazing fast* DataFrame-library written in Rust.
+One day I stumbled upon [`polars`](https://github.com/pola-rs/polars) \- an *blazing fast* DataFrame-library written in Rust.
 Plenty of buzzwords, documentation and user-guide later I was ready to trial it in a personal project. 🤠

 It was a smooth addition because of the `pandas` integration, `pl.from_pandas` & `df.to_pandas()`, which in turn made it a gradual adoption.
 The trial was an instant success, moving `DataFrame`'s to and from `polars` was diminished by the fact that `polars` sped up my pipeline so much.
 And the code was clean, the API more natural, only downgrade was a bit less reading options - otherwise *only upgrades*! 🤯